kangqiwang/OpenGL_Java/README.md

 ## 3D Object and Scene Representation

-you will see the framework of a cylinder
+you will see the framework of a cylinder, it has been mesh by the function Cylinder in Lab3
 ![alt text](https://github.com/kangqiwang/OpenGL_Java/blob/master/test3_solution.png)

  ## Image Processing